-Lymphedema is swelling in one or more extremities, caused by accumulation of fluid just below the skin.
-Lymphedema can be caused by congenital malformations, cancer and other illnesses, traumatic injuries, and surgery.
-An estimated 2.5 million people in the Unites States have lymphedema.
+Lymphedema is swelling in one or more arms or legs and is caused by fluid just below the skin.
+Congenital malformations, cancer and other illnesses, traumatic injuries and surgery can lead to lymphedema.

 If left untreated, lymphedema tends to get worse over time.
-In advanced cases, skin problems, infections, and loss of function in the extremity can result.
+In advanced cases, skin problems, infections, and loss of function in the extremity can happen.

-A therapist who has had advanced training in the management of lymphedema will work with you to develop an individual program based on your medical history, needs, and goals.
+A therapist who has had advanced training in the management of lymphedema will work with you to develop an individual program based on your medical history, needs and goals.
 The primary treatment for lymphedema is the use of compression bandaging.
 You will learn how to apply your own bandaging in therapy.
-Specialized lymphedema massage and exercise are also important to improving your condition, and will be completed during therapy appointments and as part of your home program.
+Specialized lymphedema massage and exercise are also important to improving your condition, and will be part of both therapy and at-home treatments.